Wild Turn Of Events: Jake Paul Officially Signs Promotional Deal With Showtime Boxing

 Regardless of how you feel about Jake Paul or Logan Paul, the brothers have single-handedly brought life back to the world of boxing.

 While many boxing purists get upset at the thought of these Youtubers getting credit, the truth remains that they have been out-marketing traditional boxing every step of the way.
-Just like the barriers were broken in the music business and kids started getting their career started on Soundcloud after recording in their bedroom, boxing is undergoing the same transformation to side-step gatekeeping.
+Just like the barriers were broken in the music business and kids started seeing their careers take off on Soundcloud after recording in their bedroom, boxing is undergoing the same transformation to side-step gatekeeping.
 When it was Youtubers versus Youtubers, people laughed, but the buildings still sold out.
 When Jake Paul joined Triller and knocked out Nate Robinson, people called the whole thing a lucky shot.
 But when Jake knocked out Ben Askren, people finally started to give him his props.

 Now, according to reports from ESPN, Showtime Boxing is finally taking a chance to do business with Jake Paul, legitimizing him regardless of how any traditionalist feels about it.